Smooth Transformation Models for Survival Analysis: A Tutorial Using R: Introduction

 In ``parametric'' survival analysis, researchers commonly rely on the Weibull model or alternative accelerated failure time models.
 To achieve greater flexibility and overcome the strict distributional assumptions underlying these models, researchers often need to turn to non-/semi-parametric methods to analyse their survival data.
 When it comes to non-/semi-parametric approaches, however, overcoming issues tied to interval-censored or truncated observations can prove challenging due to their limited availability in standard software implementations.

 Furthermore, when aiming to fit models that handle crossing or non-proportional hazards, clustered observations, or dependent censoring, researchers often find themselves navigating a complex landscape of diverse software implementations.
-Even the same models are sometimes hard to compare across different implementations, because different parametrisations, estimation strategies or optimisation procedures are used.
-This becomes even more challenging when different models computed from different packages shall be compared -- underscoring the usefulness of a unified framework that facilitates smooth transitions between different models relevant for the analysis of survival data and that is based on a common core infrastructure for model parametrisation, estimation strategy, and optimisation procedure.
+Even the same models can be difficult to compare across different implementations, because different parametrisations, estimation strategies or optimisation procedures are used.
+This becomes even more challenging when comparing different models computed from different packages -- emphasising the benefit of a unified framework that facilitates seamless transitions between different models and is based on a common core infrastructure for model parametrisation, estimation strategy, and optimisation procedure.

 To tackle these challenges, researchers may explore the potential of the \pkg{tram} add-on package \citep{pkg:tram} in \proglang{R} \citep{R}, which offers a flexible framework for survival analysis.
 The \pkg{tram} package implements a user-friendly interface to smooth transformation models \citep{Hothorn_Moest_Buehlmann_2017}, which encompass a range of classical survival models including accelerated failure models and the Cox proportional hazards model, as well as many useful extensions and novel model formulations.
 The package can be easily installed from the Comprehensive \proglang{R} Archive Network (CRAN): \begin{Schunk} \begin{Sinput} R> install.packages("tram") R> library("tram") \end{Sinput} \end{Schunk}